zoicware/ZOICWARE/features.md

 - **Hide User Tile In Start Menu** - this will hide the user icon in the bottom left of the start menu
 - **Modern Cursor Scheme** - this will add the fluent cursor design from Rectify11
 - **Enable Dark Accents** - this will fix the default blue accents in win32 app controls to match your theme color
-- **Enable Classic Accents** - applies the Windows XP/2000 classic navy blue to win32 app controls like menus, highlights, and hover states
+- **Enable Classic Accents** - applies the Windows XP/2000 classic navy blue to win32 app controls like menus, highlights and hover states
 - **Do Not Include Drivers in Windows Update** - prevent drivers from being downloaded when checking for updates
 - **Security Updates Only** - defers feature updates for 365 days and optional updates for 30 days [MAX]
 - **Pause Updates for 1 Year** - this will pause updates for a year as a good alternative to disabling updates completely